 - The person is capable of self-evacuation in the event of an emergency

 Medical detox facilities can be on-site at an inpatient drug rehab facility, but most often are offered separately and in a different location than the residential rehab.
 Detox can be conducted at hospitals, detox specialty centers, or in conjunction with residential care.
 They also vary based on the level of care, and are typically designated as acute or sub-acute.
-Acute level detox refers to overdose and life-threatening care, whereas sub-acute is for non-emergency detox.
+Acute level detox refers to overdose and life-threatening care, whereas subacute is for non-emergency detox.
 Granite Recovery Centers offers an on-site subacute medical detox supervised by medical professionals at our Green Mountain Treatment Center in Effingham, New Hampshire.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Inpatient Drug Rehab (Residential Care)